 - 1. tCH + tCL must be greater than or equal to 1/ Frequency. - 2.
 Typical values given for TA=25°C. Not 100% tested. - 3.
 Only applicable as a constraint for a WRSR instruction when SRWD is set at 1. - 4.
 Program operation may be interrupted as often as system request.
 The minimum timing of tPRS must be observed before issuing the next program suspend command.
 However, in order for an Program operation to make progress, tPRS ≥ 100us must be included in resume-to-suspend loop(s).
 Not 100% tested. - 5.
 Erase operation may be interrupted as often as system request.
 The minimum timing of tERS must be observed before issuing the next erase suspend command.
-However, in order for an Erase operation to make progress, tERS ≥ 280us must be included in resume-to-suspend loop(s).
+However, in order for an Erase operation to make progress, tERS ≥ 200us must be included in resume-to-suspend loop(s).
 The details are described in Macronix application notes.
 Not 100% tested. - 6.
-If the address range is within 4Mb, the 4READ/QREAD clock rate could achieve to 16MHz for 4READ/QREAD operation.
-If user wants to keep 4READ/QREAD at 16MHz for address range that is more than 4Mb, it is necessary to re-issue 4READ/QREAD command again after each 4Mb boundary. - 7.
-Test condition is shown as "Figure 42.
-Input Test Waveforms and Measurement Level", "Figure 43.
-Output Loading". - 8.
-WRSR speed max. is 33MHz when issuing WRSR for performance mode switch no matter High Performance Mode to Ultra Low Power Mode or Ultra Low Power Mode to High Performance Mode. - 9.
-Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 10.
+Test condition is shown as "Figure 41.
+Input Test Waveforms and Measurement Level", "Figure 42.
+Output Loading". - 7.
+Latency time is required to complete Erase/Program Suspend operation until WIP bit is "0". - 8.
 The value guaranteed by characterization, not 100% tested in production.

-14. OPERATING CONDITIONS
+13. OPERATING CONDITIONS